 The PCA9535 and PCA9535C consist of two 8-bit Configuration (Input or Output selection), Input, Output and Polarity Inversion (active HIGH or active LOW operation) registers.
-The system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
+The system controller can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
 The data for each input or output is kept in the corresponding Input or Output register.
 The polarity of the read register can be inverted with the Polarity Inversion register.
-All registers can be read by the system master.
+All registers can be read by the system controller.
 Although pin-to-pin and I²C-bus address compatible with the PCF8575, software changes are required due to the enhancements and are discussed in Application Note AN469.

 The PCA9535 is identical to the PCA9555 except for the removal of the internal I/O pull-up resistor which greatly reduces power consumption when the I/Os are held LOW.

 The PCA9535C is identical to the PCA9535 except that all the I/O pins are high-impedance open-drain outputs.